Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/index.md

 {% include news.html %}

-## Contributors
+## Acknowledgements

 The projects included here represent a joint effort by the following people at multiple Australian institutions.

-{% include contributor-tiles-all.html %}

 {% include affiliation-tiles-selection.html %}